City Council considers new rule after lawsuit alleging Open Meeting Act violation

-Tulsa city councilors Wednesday discussed whether they should change their own rules regarding behavior during public meetings after three of their own were hit with a civil lawsuit alleging violations of the Open Meeting Act.
+Tulsa city councilors discussed on Wednesday whether they should change their own rules regarding behavior during public meetings after three of their own were hit with a civil lawsuit alleging violations of the Oklahoma Open Meeting Act.

 A proposal advanced by Councilor Crista Patrick would ban private communications regarding city business among councilors during public meetings.